 Duties and responsibilities:

-- Participate in network-building, outreach and fundraising initiatives of the Democracy Institute.
+- Participate in institution and network-building, outreach, and fundraising initiatives of the CEU Democracy Institute.

 For more details and to apply please click here.

-CEU is an equal opportunity employer and values geographical and gender diversity, thus encouraging applications from women and/or other underrepresented groups and taking into consideration geographical diversity, as well.
+CEU is an equal opportunity employer and values geographical and gender diversity, thus encouraging applications from women and/or other underrepresented groups.
 Since CEU strives to increase the share of women in professorial positions, given equal qualifications, preference will be given to female applicants.

 CEU recognizes that personal and family circumstances shape the trajectory of one’s career and working patterns.
-As such, and in line with CEU’s promotion of Equal Opportunities, we encourage applicants to detail periods of leave, part-time work or other such situations in their applications so that the Search Committee is able to assess an applicant’s academic record fairly in the context of their circumstances.
+We encourage applicants to detail periods of leave, part-time work or other such situations in their applications so that the Search Committee can assess an applicant’s academic record fairly in the context of their circumstances.
 Any declaration of personal and family circumstances is voluntary and will be handled confidentially and only considered in so far as it impacts on the academic career of an applicant.